lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 </g> denied to dam-replication-service, raise a support ticket.</p>
 -->

-If a replication agent (which was publishing to brand portal just fine) stops processing publish jobs, check replication logs.
-AEM has auto-retry built-in, so if a particular asset publish fails, it is retried automatically.
-If there is some intermittent issue like network error, it might succeed during re-try.
+If a replication agent (which was publishing to Brand Portal just fine) stops processing publish jobs, check replication logs.
+Experience Manager has auto-retry built-in, so if a particular asset publish fails, it is retried automatically.
+If there is some intermittent issue like network error, it might succeed during retry.

 If there are continuous publish failures and queue is blocked, then you should check **[!UICONTROL test connection]** and try to solve the errors that are being reported.